MIDCOAST GROWERS NETWORK

 Public outreach, MGN Website, MGN Social media - outputs include website and social media entries related to the project and its themes, media exposure, a Webinar series, and a marketing campaign with nurseries

-Fact-finding outputs include a resource hub for fire wise plants, fire wise garden factsheets, literature review, pre- and post-intervention survey and the project's final and evaluation report
+Fact-finding outputs include a resource hub for fire wise plants, fire wise garden factsheets, literature review, pre- and post-intervention survey and the project's final and evaluation reports.

 Outcomes